-Liz is chair and co-founder of the MFA in Interaction Design Program.
-Outside of SVA, she is Vice President of Design for NPR, overseeing and guiding both the visual and user experience across NPR-branded digital platforms and content.
+Liz is Founding Chair of the MFA in Interaction Design Program.
+Previously, she was Acting Senior Vice President of Digital and Vice President of Design for NPR, overseeing digital and guiding both the visual and user experience across NPR-branded digital platforms and content.

 Liz has written for design-minded publications, including Eye Magazine, Fortune Magazine, Interactions Magazine.
 She’s co-edited or contributed to books, including LEAP Dialogues: Career Paths in Social Innovation, How They Got There: Interviews with Digital Designers about their Careers, The Shape of Design, Communicating Design: Developing Web Site Documentation for Design and Planning, Writing and Research for Graphic Designers: A Designer’s Manual to Strategic Communication and Presentation, and Becoming a Digital Designer: A Guide to Careers in Web, Video, Broadcast, Game and Animation Design.
 She writes part of her time at bobulate.com.